git/git.github.io/rev_news/drafts/edition-70.md

 __Various__

-- Felip Contreras shared his [sharness/test Vim syntax file to the list](https://lore.kernel.org/git/CAMP44s1D-Zp3KDS+Hi74a=Lkc7Nc_0qiEzQEF0Pmj=bD8i+=JQ@mail.gmail.com/).
+- Felipe Contreras shared his [sharness/test Vim syntax file to the list](https://lore.kernel.org/git/CAMP44s1D-Zp3KDS+Hi74a=Lkc7Nc_0qiEzQEF0Pmj=bD8i+=JQ@mail.gmail.com/).
   It enables syntax highlighting for the body of test_success, test_failure etc.

 __Light reading__

 - [Use the Git History to Identify Pain Points in Any Project](https://preslav.me/2020/03/01/use-the-git-history/) "basic idea - files that change often (with some exceptions) tend to be the ones where most issues occur" - let's go find them with this useful command.
-Includes useful follow on reading about your code crimes..
+Includes useful follow on reading about your code crimes.
 - [Commits are snapshots, not diffs](https://github.blog/2020-12-17-commits-are-snapshots-not-diffs/)
-  by Derrick Stolee on GitHub Blog
+  by Derrick Stolee on GitHub Blog.
-- [Get up to speed with partial clone and shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) by Derrick Stolee on GitHub Blog
+- [Get up to speed with partial clone and shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) by Derrick Stolee on GitHub Blog.
 - [Optimize your monorepo experience - GitHub Universe 2020](https://www.youtube.com/watch?v=RcqLV1lU408):
-  video of presentation by Derrick Stolee, Staff Software Engineer, GitHub
+  video of presentation by Derrick Stolee, Staff Software Engineer, GitHub.
 - [The Philosophy of Scalar](https://github.com/microsoft/scalar/blob/main/docs/philosophy.md),
   a part of [Scalar](https://github.com/microsoft/scalar/) docs; the tool itself, intended to provide  settings and extensions for Git to help manage large Git repositories,